 Friday - Brisket, Boiled Yellow Potatoes and Steamed Broccoli

-Saturday - Beef Dips With Leftover Beef Brisket and Mashed Potatoes and as Side Salad
+Saturday - Beef/French Dips With Leftover Beef Brisket and Mashed Potatoes and a Side Salad

 Sunday - Rice Ramen with leftover Beef Brisket

 Meal Plan Week 16 In-Depth and Top Tips